 - Hives or a swollen face or throat with difficulty swallowing

-- A history of heart disease, swelling in your legs, or a cough that gets worse when you lie down (may be signs of congestive heart failure)
+- Heart disease, swelling in your legs, or a cough that gets worse when you lie down (may be signs of heart failure)

-- Cough in an infant younger than 3 months old
+- An infant younger than 3 months old who has a cough

-- Cough that lasts longer than 10-14 days
+- Cough lasts longer than 10 to 14 days

 - Cough that produces blood